Traneptora/grimoire/_posts/2015-07-14-contingency.markdown

 **Duration**: 10 days

 Choose a spell of 5th level or lower that you can cast, that has a casting time of 1 action, and that can target you.
-You cast that spell called the contingent spell as part of casting *contingency*, expending spell slots for both, but the contingent spell doesn't come into effect.
+You cast that spell--called the contingent spell--as part of casting *contingency*, expending spell slots for both, but the contingent spell doesn't come into effect.
 Instead, it takes effect when a certain circumstance occurs.
 You describe that circumstance when you cast the two spells.
-For example, a *contingency* cast with *water breathing* might stipulate that *water breathing* comes into effect when you are engulfed in water or a similar liquid.
+For example, a *contingency* cast with *[water breathing](../water-breathing/ "water breathing (lvl 3)")* might stipulate that *water breathing* comes into effect when you are engulfed in water or a similar liquid.

 The contingent spell takes effect immediately after the circumstance is met for the first time, whether or not you want it to. and then contingency ends.